-Bettamer backs Libya to pip Egypt in qualification
+Cameroon beat Mozambique despite delayed arrival

 Libya lost 1-0 to Egypt in Alexandria on Friday, but Bettamer hopes home advantage will come into play when the two sides meet again.

-"Football is a big thing in Libya, especially with what is happening politically over there," the 28-year-old striker added.
+"Football is a big thing in Libya, especially with what is happening politically over there," the 28-year-old added.

 "Football is keeping people on the edge of their seats, and everyone is excited about what can happen in these World Cup qualifiers."

-Elsewhere in African World Cup qualifying on Monday, Burkina Faso can move ahead of Group A leaders Algeria if the Stallions avoid defeat against Djibouti.
+Elsewhere in African World Cup qualifying, Burkina Faso can move ahead of Group A leaders Algeria if the Stallions avoid defeat against Djibouti in Marrakech.

-Cameroon and Ivory Coast, who are vying for top spot in Group D, are also in action.